 I’d be lying if I said I wasn’t looking forward to The Evil Within 2.
-As someone who’s logged over 100 hours in the first game, I was constantly begging Bethesda for a follow-up.
-Especially since the first game had so many bits that were unresolved.
+As someone who’s logged over 100 hours in the first game, I was constantly begging Bethesda for a follow-up—especially since the first game had so many unresolved plot points.
 So you can imagine my excitement when the sequel was finally announced during E3 2017.
-Now that game has finally been released and I’ve played through it twice, I’m a bit conflicted.
+Now that the game has finally been released and I’ve played through it twice, I’m a bit conflicted.
 Sure, it’s a good game, yet it doesn’t feel like The Evil Within.
 Is that a bad thing?

 Publisher(s): Bethesda